AlexKintis/my-boilr-templates/README.md

     # And then add as an entrypoint the command that will be executed
     ENTRYPOINT [ "my-command" ]
     ```

+## Javascript

+- **Typescript NodeJS Template**: A template for setting up a Node.js project with TypeScript.

+    This template will have the following structure:

+    ```plaintext
+    .
+    ├── .eslintrc.json  <-- ESLint configuration file
+    ├── .gitignore      <-- Git ignore file
+    ├── package.json    <-- Node.js package file
+    ├── src
+    │   └── app.ts      <-- Main TypeScript file
+    └── tsconfig.json   <-- TypeScript configuration file
+    ```

+    By applying the above template you will have a ready-to-use typescript to node project which you will can run with the following commands:

+    ```bash
+    # This will run (npx tsc)
+    npm run build
+    ```

+    and then run the compiled javascript file with:

+    ```bash
+    # This will run (node dist/src/app.js)
+    npm run exec
+    ```

 <!--- **Dockerfile Template**: A basic Dockerfile template for building Docker images.-->